Peru travel guide

 River rafting and Amazon riverboat cruises

-For more information or to check the credentials of rafting and cruise operators, contact iPeru.
+For more information or to check the credentials of rafting and cruise operators, contact iPeru information service.

 Spiritual cleansing

-Shamans and other individuals offer ‘spiritual cleansing’ (Ayahuasca or San Pedro) to tourists in the Amazon area, northern Peru and Cusco.
-This service typically involves drinking a brew containing dimethyltryptamine (DMT), a hallucinogenic drug that is a Class A substance in the UK.
-This brew is not regulated and its interaction with existing medical conditions is not well understood.
-People have suffered serious illnesses and in some cases death after taking part in these ceremonies.
-Spiritual cleansing retreats are usually some distance from populated areas making it difficult to access medical attention for those who need it.
+Shamans and other people offer ‘spiritual cleansing’ (Ayahuasca or San Pedro) to tourists in the Amazon area, northern Peru and Cusco.
+This often involves drinking a brew containing dimethyltryptamine (DMT), a hallucinogenic drug that is a Class A substance in the UK.
+This brew is not regulated and its effect on existing medical conditions is not well understood.
+People have become seriously ill and, in some cases, died after taking part.
+Spiritual cleansing retreats are usually far from populated areas, making it difficult to get medical attention.

 There have also been reports of sexual assault during these ceremonies.
-There is guidance to support you if you have been sexually assaulted or raped in Peru.
+For guidance to support you if you have been sexually assaulted or raped in Peru see Getting help.

 Transport risks